ukushu/Ifrit/README.md

 + Ifrit have additional search system using Levenstain distance algorythm :)
 + Ifrit have ability to search by several templates
 + Ifrit have a little bit changed syntax to be more flexible.
++ Ifrit's sync search faster than Fuse's on 2% (standard settings) using M1 processor.
+Async search have tha same speed (standard settings).
 ```

 ## Documentation / Instructions / Example Project